 One of the primary avenues for reform is through strategic policy changes.
 Numerous bills have been introduced across various legislative bodies aimed at limiting or outright ending the use of private detention facilities.
 Although not all proposed legislation has successfully passed, the growing number of bills reflects an increasing public awareness and a shift in political will toward addressing the ethical implications of private detention.
 This legislative activity is crucial, as it lays the groundwork for future reforms and signals to policymakers that the public demands accountability and humane treatment for all individuals in detention.
 Key proposals include:

-- Establishing strict regulations on the conditions within detention centers.
+- Establishing strict regulations on the conditions within detention centers to ensure that they meet basic human rights standards.

-- Implementing regular inspections by independent bodies to ensure compliance with human rights standards.
+- Implementing regular inspections by independent bodies to monitor compliance with these standards, thereby increasing transparency and accountability.

-- Providing legal support and resources for detainees to challenge their detention.
+- Providing legal support and resources for detainees to challenge their detention, ensuring that they have access to justice and representation.

 Advocacy and Activism